 equol.
 A plant in the news

-has daidzein is Kudzu which has been found to have beneficial effects in those who drink alcohol more than
+lately that contains daidzein is Kudzu which has been found to have beneficial effects in those who drink alcohol more than

 they should.
 There is also a prostate

 formula with daidzein, for more information regarding this formula see

 Daidzein has been shown in laboratory studies to have several beneficial properties: